tanvirkhon/readme-maker/Develop/README-Generated-By-Inquirer-Prompts-App.md

 ## Installation
-dsfasd
+You must have Node.js install on your Machine and install the inquirer version 8.2.4 package

 ## Usage
-dsfasd
+Watch the Video

 ## Contributing
-dsfasd
+N/A

 ## Tests

-sdfdas
+N/A

 ## License
 This project is licensed under the MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) license.
 For more information, please visit https://opensource.org/licenses/MIT

 ## Questions
-If you have any questions about this repository, please contact me at dsfas.
-You can also view more of my work at https://github.com/dsfsda.
+If you have any questions about this repository, please contact me at tanvirkhond@gmail.com.
+You can also view more of my work at https://github.com/tanvirkhon.